 ability to ferret out information, to analyze it, and then to form for those who need to

 understand or to work with it.

 So, how can we help you?
 Contact Us

 Hollywood keeps turning out movies and TV shows involving spies but few of those efforts bear much resemblance to the real world of the intelligence operative.
 An ongoing project at Landfall Research is saving the stories of retired U.S. intelligence officers.
 These stories, however, are real and most have never been written down, let alone published.
 Examples include the major who was relocated to Greenland after mishandling classified materials; the CIA operatives who revealed Russian spies in the Congo and found themselves in front of a shot gun blast; and the secret weapons cache discovered in Venezuela that President Kennedy was to tell the country about but never made the speech.
 [Complete and being reviewed by the CIA] Another piece, "A Tale of Two Semi-Submersible Submarines" was a joint research project that was published by the CIA's newsletter Studies in Intelligence in 2014 and is available for download from cia.gov.

 to Solve Windows 7 Crashes in Minutes

-Few problems with a Windows PC are as frustrating as the dreaded blue screen of death (crash); yet no matter how much the OS has been refined over time, BSoDs still occur.
+Few problems with a Windows PC are as frustrating as the dreaded "Blue Screen of Death" (BSoD/crash); yet no matter how much the OS has been refined over time, BSoDs still occur.
 Making matters worse, the data that comes from the crash files are little more than Greek to most users, even very technical ones.
-Solving this for the readers of Network World Magazine required research into the meaning of some of that data, how to use a cryptic tool known to programmers as a debugger, and how to be sure that the PC is properly set up to generate the needed data files.
+Solving this for the readers of Network World Magazine required research into the meaning of some of that data, how to use a cryptic tool known to programmers as a "debugger", and how to be sure that the PC is properly set up to generate the needed data files.
 Only then could the article be written.
 One year later, that very article won a Gold Award in international journalism competition.
 [Published in 2011: Read the article]